 Individuals may download and install EndNote on up to three locations.
 The EndNote program cannot be installed on flash drives.
 A copy of your EndNote Library can be saved to your portable storage device by going to File in your EndNote library and then choosing Save a Copy.
 Use EndNote to search online databases, organize references, and create bibliographies.
 You can even insert citations directly into your manuscript using the Cite While You Write tool.
 It all starts with creating libraries and then building your reference sources around specific topics or projects.
 When you're ready to generate a bibliography or insert footnotes in your paper, EndNote will have thousands of citation and journal styles for you to choose from.
 You can also customize EndNote to reflect the databases and styles that are of the most use.

 For your convenience, EndNote is installed on all Morris computer lab machines.
-The current version for Windows is EndNote X7.
-The current version for Mac is EndNote X7.
+The current downloadable version for Windows is EndNote X7.
+The current downloadable version for Mac is EndNote X7.

 How do I learn more?

-You can also read the EndNote X7 User Guide as well as the EndNote X6 User Guide.
+You can also read the EndNote X7 User Guide.
 If you still have questions please ask our Metadata & Technical Services Director or our Reference Coordinator.
 You can also troubleshoot problems by searching the EndNote Knowledgebase.